callum-hart/mono/docs/final_draft.md

 As it currently stands .btn suffers a few problems:

-Firstly it lacks identity.
+First it lacks identity.
 It isn’t obvious that .btn is a common component (other than intuition telling us it probably is).
 Nothing differentiates .btn from other classes which means it isn’t clear what impact modifying its styles will have, nor where these modifications should happen.

-Secondly it’s far too easy to override .btn styles both technically and in terms of developer awareness.

-Technically .btn styles can be overridden from anywhere because CSS offers no means to protect nor encapsulate them.
-And since .btn lacks identity we are unaware what impact overriding it’s styles have.
+Secondly it’s far too easy to override .btn styles.
+They can be overridden from anywhere, because CSS offers no means to protect or encapsulate them.
+And since .btn lacks identity we are unaware what impact overriding it’s styles will have.

 ***

-Constants look to solve these problems by partitioning and encapsulating styles, whilst also providing an identity.
+Constants look to solve these problems by encapsulating styles whilst providing an identity.

 This is achieved using the following class naming convention: